Mega Review: Includes all releases

 The underlying rider figure has robust articulation.
 The head is on a ball joint at the base of the neck and a swivel at the top of the neck.
 The ball joint allows the head to twist and cock and look up/down while the swivel extends the up/down movement which is particularly helpful for bike mode.
 The shoulders peg into slots in the body that pivot up/down about 30 degrees.
 Since the attachment is a peg the arm can spin entirely around and there’s a joint at the shoulder that allows the arm to angle away from the body.
 The bicep houses a first elbow joint and a twist point while the forearm features a second elbow joint allow for the toy to nearly touch its shoulders with its hands.
 The hands are on ball joints but there’s not much clearance so all they can really do is spin.
 The chest connects to the abdomen via a ball joint that allows the upper body to spin entirely around and to crunch or lean back.
 There is no waist but the hips function similar to Revoltech joints allowing the leg to spin, spread, move up/down.
 Movement of the leg in any direction is hampered by the thigh armor.
 The knee allows about 90 degrees of range provided you have it angled appropriately before trying to bend it.
 The ankle joint is similar to the hip joint allowing articulation on seemingly ever axis.
 While the range of movement isn’t extreme, it shouldn’t be the point that stops you from getting that pose you really want.

-These toys are so cool in so many ways… but they fall short because they just aren’t fun.
+These toys are so cool in so many ways… but they fall short because they just aren’t fun and they fall apart.
 You can take amazing photos with them, and set up some real eye-catching displays, but it takes a lot of work to get there.
 Choosing between these and the MegaHouse toys is an effort in compromise.
-Since CM’s completed the line, they would be my choice.
-If just buying one Stick ride armor toy, they were the first release for both companies and they are poor experiences.
-Of course, if you had the money, we have since had releases by Beagle/Toynami and Sentinel which EASILY eclipse these toys in all respects (and demand a sky-high price for doing so).
+Since CM’s completed the line and I prioritize great displays over fun handling, they would be my choice.
+If you’re just in the market for a Stick Bernard version, know that both MegaHouse and CM’s are poorly executed first efforts..
+Of course, if you had the money, the later releases by Beagle/Toynami and Sentinel EASILY eclipse these toys in all respects (and demand a sky-high price for doing so).

 The following posts were condensed into one review on September 22, 2010: